 Dancing Lights of Christmas in Lebanon

 The Dancing Lights of Christmas starts at 5 pm every night and is open whether it rains or shines.
-It closes at 10 pm on Sunday through Thursday and 11 pm on Friday and Saturday nights.
+It closes at 10 pm every night through Sunday, January 1st.
 My recommendation is to go on a Sunday night or during the week to avoid the big weekend crowds.

-Instead of paying per person, you pay by the carload.
+Instead of paying per person, you pay by carload.
 When you arrive, you can pay by cash or credit.
 Also, look out for coupons in local mailers or Groupon to save money.
-I found coupons that saved $4 off.
+I found coupons that saved $5 off through Local Flavor and Costco.

 Prices vary based on the type of vehicle you arrive in.
 You can buy your tickets online or pay when you arrive: